cph-js284/UFOblog/README.md

 The experiment conducted, shows that with the correct setup, it is possible to achieve a performance increase on data containing geospatial by a factor 2, using MongoDB compared to MySql.

 ### Perspective
 On a grand scale this means that, if you build an application, be it mobile or other, with a heavy reliance on geospatial data stored in a database; you can achieve a performance increase and thereby an overall better application experience by choosing MongoDB over MySql.
+Reason for mongodb handling geodata with better performance compared to mysql might be because; mongoDB is finding the relevant geopoint directly using its index, and from here, expands the search area until the max distance is found, this makes mongodb able to stream the data back as well, and return the first result very fast.
+For more in depth please read the following (link)[https://www.mongodb.com/blog/post/geospatial-performance-improvements-in-mongodb-3-2]

 ### Notes
 The entire experiment and construction of the application, containing more than just querying geospatial data can be found [here (danish)](https://github.com/benjaco-edu/db-guttenburg/blob/master/Rapport.pdf).